psp-re/psp-re.github.io/content/quickstart/_index.md

 1. Import the (decrypted) binary file in Ghidra
 2. Run "Analyze" when prompted for it
 3. Run the `SonyPSPResolveNIDs.py` script
+4. Import the .gdt type archive into the Ghidra project (the same way you imported the binary file)
-4. Open the .gdt file with `Menu -> Open File Archive...` in the `Data Type Manager`
+5. In the `Data Type Manager` open it with `Menu -> Open Project Archive...`
-5. Right click on the imported data type archive and use `Apply Function Data Types`
+6. Right-click on the imported data type archive and use `Apply Function Data Types`

 If you're reverse engineering a low-level kernel module addressing the hardware through the `0xB.......` memory range, you'll also want to run the `SonyPSPMapHWRegisters.py` script (you can run it anytime).